Stimulus check qualifications: Find out if you're eligible for $1,400 or more

 Social Security, SSI, SSDI, veterans: What you need to know about eligibility and your stimulus payment

-Recipients of the first check received their payments through a non-Direct Express bank account or as a qualified to receive payments, along with Railroad Retirement Board and Veterans Administration beneficiaries.sent in the mail.
-In the , these recipients again
+Recipients of the first check received their payments through a non-Direct Express bank account or as a paper check sent in the mail.
+In the December bill, these recipients again qualified to receive payments, along with Railroad Retirement Board and Veterans Administration beneficiaries.

 Are my dependents eligible with this check?

 As a rule, dependents are not eligible for their own checks, but they do contribute to the total your household can receive.
 In many cases, it can multiple your family's total.
 (Here's who the IRS considers an adult who receives their own check.)